Dahmelawlah/Car_Price_Prediction/README.md

 #### Project Steps

-  > Imported necessary libraries and read the data file
+  * Imported necessary libraries and read the data file

+## Code

+You can find the code for this project [here](https://github.com/Dahmelawlah/Car_Price_Prediction/blob/main/Audi_Car_Price.ipynb).

+File Overview:

+## Data

+The data used for this project can be found [here](https://github.com/Dahmelawlah/Car_Price_Prediction/blob/main/audi.csv)